nemethviktor/GeoTagNinja/readme.md

 - Pressing Get From Web either in Edit mode or on the map will always set the affected file to write-queue even if the values don't actually change.
 - Preview images don't respect orientation.
 - If user zooms "too far out" on Map they will get odd longitude values.
 The code handles this internally but map feedback is what it is.

+## When reporting bugs please specify

+- the OS's version
+- the OS's language
+- full path of your photo if the bug is related to exif tagging
+- possibly upload the picture somewhere if not sensitive so i can test

 ## System Requirements